What Is Spatial Visualization?

 Getty

-How is spatial visualization assessed?
+How is spatial visualization assessed in education and the workplace?

 Because spatial visualization can be necessary in the workplace and daily life, psychologists have created tests to assess this skill.
 Sometimes completed in schools, universities, or workplaces, these tests may show how developed your spatial abilities are.